The Ultimate Guide to Connecticut Weddings

 Connecticut weddings are best understood through three core categories.
 Coastal venues, estate properties, and historic city spaces each offer a different rhythm, visual language, and emotional tone.

 The Connecticut shoreline along Long Island Sound offers a refined coastal experience shaped by maritime history, soft natural light, and open water views.
+The state also offers lakeside venues with romantic views.
 These venues are ideal for couples who want a relaxed yet elegant waterfront celebration.

 Anthony’s Ocean View